Libensemble/libensemble/docs/job_controller/overview.rst

 In user sim func::

-    jobctl = MPIJobController.controller # This will work for inherited controllers also (eg. Balsam) import time
+    jobctl = MPIJobController.controller # This will work for inherited controllers also (e.g., Balsam)
+    import time

     jobctl = MPIJobController.controller # Will return controller (whether Balsam or standard MPI).